A topic from the subject of Electrolysis in Chemistry.

 • Electrodes: The electrodes used in electrochemical methods are usually made of platinum, gold, or carbon.
 The choice of electrode depends on the specific reaction being studied.

-• Electrolyte: The analyte is dissolved in a suitable solvent along with a supporting electrolye.
-The role of the supporting electrolye is to increase the ionic strength of the solution without contributing directly to the electrode reaction.
+• Electrolyte: The analyte is dissolved in a suitable solvent along with a supporting electrolyte.
+The role of the supporting electrolyte is to increase the ionic strength of the solution without contributing directly to the electrode reaction.

-• Reference electrode: A reference electrode is used to establish a stable and known potential at which all the potential of other electrodes are reported
+• Reference electrode: A reference electrode is used to establish a stable and known potential against which the potentials of other electrodes are measured.

-• Ohmimeter/current interruptor: The current in the solution is measured by using standard current interruptor/Ohmimeter.
-The current is generally measured in Amps or miliamps or micoramps depending on the range of current passing through the solution.
+• Ohmmeter/current interruptor: The current in the solution is measured using a standard current interruptor/ohmmeter.
+The current is generally measured in amps, milliamps, or microamps depending on the range of current passing through the solution.

 The techniques used in electrochemical methods include: